platformxlab/RAGPerf/README.md

 ### Create a Virtual Environment

-To run RAGPerf, we highly recommend using an isolated Python environment using a Python virtual environment manager (e.g., `venv`, `conda`) to avoid package conflicts, we use `conda` for demonstrating purposes throughout the documentation.
+To run RAGPerf, we highly recommend using an isolated Python environment.
+You can use a Python virtual environment manager (e.g., `venv`, `conda`) to avoid package conflicts.
+We use `conda` for demonstrating purposes throughout the documentation.

 **Conda (recommended)**
 ```bash